Paresh95/Word-Embeddings-Flask-REST-API/README.md

 ### Set-up steps

-In this GitHub repo I have not included the Google News dataset or models as they were too large to upload.
+In this GitHub repo I have not included the dataset or model as they were too large to upload.
 Please follow steps outlined to use this app.

 1) Download the contents of this repository.